Urban Fabric: Portraits of a City

 |Curated by||Deborah Wang|

-Through photographs, paintings, sculpture, film, and pattern-making, the artists in Urban Fabric explore what it means to live in, and know, a place.
-Each creates a portrait of a city, often taking Toronto as their subject.
+The artists in Urban Fabric: Portraits of a City engage with the interwoven hard and soft dimensions of the city from multiple perspectives; their photographs, paintings, sculpture, film, and pattern-making create a portrait of a city, often taking Toronto as their subject.
 Both Scott Eunson and Jessica Craig examine the co-existence of the city grid and the natural landscape, acknowledging geographic oddities, holes within the urban fabric, and what has been built-up over time.
-Scott Norsworthy – drawn to seams, irregularities, and deviations – looks at the urban realm as a literal textile, photographing it in detail.
+Scott Norsworthy looks at the urban realm as a literal textile, seeking out and photographing the city’s anomalies and holes.
 Sheila Ayearst dwells on the material, the tangible, and the everyday, with her laborious paintings of concrete surfaces, each very specific, yet ubiquitous.
-Filmmaker Shlomi Greenspan takes us to a familiar ‘non-place’: the airport – a point of arrival and departure that disrupts ordinary patterns, and somehow escapes the specificities of place and time.
-Using the tactic of repetition, the Department of Unusual Certainties investigates the ways that technology transforms communication to generate a series of graphic patterns that appear in physical and digital realms through the museum and beyond.
+Filmmaker Shlomi Greenspan engages the pulse and pace of contemporary urban life, but introduces a glitch in its anticipated flow.
+Working with patterns that appear through mapping the city, the Department of Unusual Certainties reveals the physical infrastructure that makes it possible, while exploring new social relationships that emerge.

 Based in Toronto, Deborah Wang is an independent curator and designer.
 She completed her undergraduate degree in architecture at the University of Waterloo, and a Master of Fine Arts degree at OCAD University.
 Through her diverse practice, Deborah has curated and co-curated exhibitions for the Gladstone Hotel, XPACE Cultural Centre, the Art Gallery of Ontario, Women’s College Hospital, and Katharine Mulherin Contemporary Art Projects; taught design studio at Ryerson University; and co-founded FEAST Toronto (a series of community dinners and micro-funding events supporting local art projects).
 Currently, she splits her time as Creative Director of the Toronto Design Offsite Festival, a designer for superkul inc |architect, and as a scholar/maker.